solliancenet/dp-203-v2/labs/01/README.md

 >
 >In the labs provided by this repo, the Azure AD application is used in a single Azure AD tenant which means it has exactly one service principal associated to it.
 Consequently, we will use the terms Azure AD application and service principal interchangeably.
 For a detailed explanation on Azure AD applications and security principals, see [Application and service principal objects in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/develop/app-objects-and-service-principals).

 To view the service principal, open the Azure portal and navigate to your instance of Azure Active directory.
-Select the `App registrations` section and you should see the `Azure Synapse Analytics GA Labs` application under the `Owned applications` tab.
+Select the `App registrations` section and you should see the `Azure Synapse Analytics GA Labs SUFFIX` (where `SUFFIX` is your unique suffix used during lab deployment) application under the `Owned applications` tab.

 ![Azure Active Directory application and service principal](media/lab-02-ex-01-task-01-service-principal.png)